So you discovered Taghazout? Here’s everything you need to know…

 The Underground World of Drinking in Taghazout (Ignore if you’re looking for a detox.)

 - Sol House – Follow the boardwalk from Taghazout to Panorama, the first hotel is a big brown building which is Sol House.
-You don’t need to be a guest to grab a drink.
-You also don’t need to pay to have dinner.
+You don’t need to be a guest to go grab a drink, you also don’t need to pay to have dinner.
 I was thankful this place was fairly far out of town, otherwise, it would have been dangerous and sabotaged our one drink a week rule.

 - Getting to Taghazout – We took a taxi to Taghazout because we had been camping the days prior.
 The taxi from the Agafay Desert was 1,200 dirhams!
 However, if you’d like to save some serious money there’s a bus from Marrakech to Agadir for like 100 dirhams and is actually very comfortable, air-conditioned, fast and reliable.
 From Agadir it’s easy to find a taxi directly to your hotel in Taghazout for around 200 dirhams.

-- Transport -If you’re living in Taghazout for a period you’ll often find yourself going to Banana town.
+- Transport -If you’re living in Taghazout for a period of time you’ll often find yourself going to Banana town.
 It’s 50 dirhams one-way for a private taxi or 5 dirhams to share.

 - Language – I recommend brushing up on your French and learning the absolute basics of Arabic (like hello, thank you, goodnight, etc.) Moroccans speak French, Arabic, Berber and many times English but it’s always good to attempt speaking their language as a tourist in their country.